 Adults living with blood cancer must make decisions about treatment, family, work or school and finances.
 If your child has been diagnosed, you must make similar decisions for your son or daughter.
 Gathering Information and Support

 Many factors will determine your treatment regimen.
 After considering the factors, your doctor will recommend one or more treatment options.

 Work closely with your doctor and cancer care team to prepare yourself with information about what to expect and how to cope with side effects.
 For some patients, side effects may last well after treatment is completed or may be permanent.
 For most patients, side effects are temporary and go away when the body adjusts to therapy or once treatment ends.

-The U.S. Centers for Disease Control and Prevention (CDC) recommends seasonal influenza (flu) shots for cancer patients and survivors and anyone who has contact with a cancer patient.
-To be safe, however, check with your doctor first before getting a flu shot or any other vaccination.
+The recommends seasonal influenza (flu) shots for cancer patients and survivors and anyone who has contact with a cancer patient.
+Unless contraindicated by your oncologist, LLS encourages blood cancer patients and survivors to get their flu shot every year.

 IM combines standard medicine (such as surgery, chemotherapy, drug therapy and radiation therapy) with safe and effective complementary therapies.
 Complementary therapies don’t replace your cancer treatment or care; they supplement your care by boosting well-being without interfering with standard treatments.

 After you're in remission or your disease is under control, regular follow-up care is critically important.
 You'll need to visit your doctor for regular follow-up care.
 He or she monitors your health and looks for signs that you may need more treatment.
 Your doctor will also speak with you about monitoring for long-term effects or late effects.